solidi/writing/01-on-kotlin-a-reply-from-management.md

 Christina’s presentation is one that challenges everyone to the maximum.
 I really do believe it deserves more attention and that everyone should share it broadly.

 I too also like to challenge engineers to the maximum with what we have.
 But in a meaningful way that is doable.
-This is why this session resonated so deeply.
+This is why this session resonate so deeply.

 With all this being said, I want to revisit the original question.